paveltimofeev/screens.io/tasklist.md

 - Frontend: Scenario Page - add HasValues pin; add Description (commentary) for scenario, to make puprose of scenario clearer.
 - Frontend: Not found views for scenario, job, comparer pages.
 Because they could be opened by Id, that does not exists.
 - Frontend: Read proof
-- Frontend: Allow to choose Viewports for Scenario at Viewports Tab
 - Frontend: Show reference image at Scenario Overview tab
 - Frontend: Table view mode for scenarios list
 - Frontend: Implement Scenariod view page actions (Run Filtered, Remove Filtered)